 Whether it’s referred to as cell-based meat, clean meat, lab grown meat, alternative protein or cultured meat, one’s thing’s for sure – the food industry cannot stop talking about it right now.
 Key players in the industry are attracting huge swathes of investment from companies seeking to get in early on something that has the potential to completely dominate the ‘meat’ industry.
+Will it succeed?

 Plant-based meat alternatives have already been a runaway success, for the three-fold benefit to health, the environment and animal welfare.